-Indian market from 2003-2012.
-Over this time period prices are smoothly rising.
-19 These aggregate data suggest that any changes in prices following a patent are on average likely to be small, though changes in the composition of molecules sold over time could obscure important changes.
+If the large price increases that some predicted following the adoption of TRIPS were realized, they should be evident in the aggregate data.
+Figure 4 contains the 25th, 50th, and 75th percentile of prices (per daily dose) in the Indian market from 2003-2012.
+Over this time period prices are smoothly rising.19 These aggregate data suggest that any changes in prices following a patent are on average likely to be small, though changes in the composition of molecules sold over time could obscure important changes.
 We more formally investigate the effect of patent grants on our outcome variables of interest using our longitudinal sales data and estimating specifications of the following type:

-(1)

-$$Y{mt} = \alpha_m + \delta_t + \lambda \cdot t \cdot I\{EverPatent\}m + \beta \cdot I\{HasPatent\}{mt} + \varepsilon{mt}$$
+$$Y{mt} = \alpha_m + \delta_t + \lambda \cdot t \cdot I \{EverPatent\}m + \beta \cdot I \{HasPatent\}{mt} + \varepsilon{mt}$$ (1)

-.

 In this equation, m indexes molecules and t indexes quarters.
-We include a full set of molecule fixed effects $(\alpha_m)$ to control for the substantial heterogeneity across products with respect to both average prices and quantities.
-We additionally control for a full set of year\quarter $(\delta_t)$ fixed effects and a separate time trend for molecules that receive a single molecule patent at some point in our sample.
-The variable $I\{HasPatent\}m$ is an indicator variable that equals one during the quarters in which the molecule is covered by at least one single molecule patent and is otherwise zero.
-Across our specifications we condition inclusion in the sample on there being at least one firm making the molecule.
+We include a full set of molecule fixed effects (α_m) to control for the substantial heterogeneity across products with respect to both average prices and quantities.
+We additionally control for a full set of yearquarter (δ_t) fixed effects and a separate time trend for molecules that receive a single molecule patent at some point in our sample.
+The variable I{HasPatent}m is an indicator variable that equals one during the quarters in which the molecule is covered by at least one single molecule patent and is otherwise

-&lt;sup>19There is one noticeable drop across the entire price distribution in 2008.
-This appears to be the result of a change in the excise tax treatment of pharmaceuticals that was expected to decrease prices by 5 to 7 percent (Taylor 2008).
-Online Appendix Figure 4 contains the median log price by whether a molecule ever receives a patent in our sample.
+19 There is one noticeable drop across the entire price distribution in 2008.
+This appears to be the result of a change in the excise tax treatment of pharmaceuticals that was expected to decrease prices by 5 to 7 percent (PharmaTimes, 2008).
+Appendix Figure 4 contains the median log price by whether a molecule ever receives a patent in our sample.
 Products containing molecules that eventually receive patent protection had lower prices per standard unit than those that are never patented but the two groups follow a very similar increasing trend over our sample period.
 Additionally, both sets of molecules experience the same dip in 2008.